-- Strengthen initial education standards for primary and secondary education teachers.
-Establishing more substantial degree programs to qualify for entering the profession is one way to signal teaching as a more valued profession. - Improve data collected on teachers' working conditions.
-Understanding teachers' working environments is imperative to understanding teacher's classroom needs and improving the quality of teaching.
+- Link teacher's pay and promotion opportunities more directly to teacher performance. - Improve data collected on teachers' working conditions.
+Understanding teachers' working environments is imperative to understanding teachers' classroom needs and improving the quality of teaching.

 Goal 3.
 Preparing Teachers with Useful Training and Experience